 Gasoline generators in general have shorter up times compared to equivalents that run on propane because gasoline generators, especially smaller portable ones, should never be refueled while they are hot.
 And, believe me, they will get hot once they have been running for just a little while!

-Pouring gasoline into a hot generator risks a fuel explosion, something you definitely don’t want.
+Pouring gasoline into a hot generator risks everything to blow up, something you definitely don’t want.
 For this reason gas generators that run out of fuel must be allowed to cool to a safe, or at least safer, temperature before being refueled.

 Depending upon a gasoline generators capacity this could be anywhere from a couple of hours to upwards of ten hours.
 Very few portable and household backup generators that run on gasoline have a fuel capacity large enough to last for days.

 Propane generators have an advantage in this regard since they are typically set up to draw fuel from one of several connected, common propane tanks.
 This allows the operator to easily switch out tanks when one runs dry while the generator safely operates from the spare.